 Reducing Reporting and Paperwork Burdens

-Consistent with the Paperwork Reduction Act of 1995 (PRA) and Executive Order 13610, the Department of Labor is taking meaningful steps to reduce paperwork and reporting burdens on the American people, including small businesses.
+The Department of Labor is taking meaningful steps to reduce regulatory, paperwork and reporting burdens on the American people, including small businesses.

 - Read the Department's Burden Reduction Initiatives Plan (PDF)